Hello Students! Here are a few notes about technology for the Championship Forestry Challenge.

 - At least 1 USB 2.0 Type A port

-- If you need a laptop, there are a few available for loan, but please let us know in advance if you want to check one out.
+- If you need a laptop, there are a few available for loan (only to teams with NO functioning computers), but please let us know in advance if you want to check one out.

 - You will receive a flash drive with focus topic related materials to use in your presentation.
 You can also bring any background information about the focus topic that you think will help you in your presentation.